South Cambridgeshire Logo

 Tree location plans

-Sketch plans should be legible and clear.
+Sketch plans should be readable and clear.
 Showing property boundaries and adjoining properties (including house names or numbers) and names of roads is helpful.
 Showing other trees in the garden can be helpful, even if they are not being worked on.
 Below is an example of a good sketch plan.

 A scaled plan is not necessary.